Proximity to work is important, but the journey to your relaxation havens shouldn’t ruin your fun either.

 - Test your cellphone for consistent reception.

-Property taxes and insurance rates can change dramatically across cities and countries, so determine how your desired ZIP code will effect your finances.
+Property taxes and insurance rates can change dramatically across cities and countries, so determine how your desired ZIP code will affect your finances.

 - Find out if your property taxes will increase or decrease.

-- Verify if the neighborhood is subject to local or minicipal income taxes.
+- Verify if the neighborhood is subject to local or municipal income taxes.